 Advancing the key concepts of teaching such as:

 - Class design, sequencing, pacing, use of voice and hands for hands on adjustments.
 Creating creative, precise, clear formats that are comprehensive and interesting

 - Exploring the concepts of the psychology and philosophy of Yoga, including Patanjali’s Yoga Sutras, texts of Hatha Yoga, and the Five Kosha Model

 - Using tools to teach exceptional classes by developing themes that involve your students at every level of their being

-- Learn the elements of yoga including asanas, pranayama, body awareness, guided imagery, meditation and deep relaxation
+Learn the elements of yoga including asanas, pranayama, body awareness, guided imagery, meditation, mudras and deep relaxation

-- This training is available to anyone with a practice of one or more years
+This training is available to anyone with a desire to deepen their practice

 At P.O.S.T.
 Wellness by Design, 224A Weller St. Petaluma CA. 94952

 Program Begins September 8th, 2018- September 15th, 2019 (see dates below)

 a $300 deposit will reserve your spot